miyako/4d-example-reranker/README.md

 ### [mixedbread-ai/mxbai-rerank-large-v1](https://huggingface.co/mixedbread-ai/mxbai-rerank-large-v1)

 > [!WARNING]
-> The weights might have collapsed in this model.
+> The model might have collapsed under its own weight.
 Notice the superior results in base and xsmall.

 > This model is DeBERTa-v2.
 Export to GGUF is not supported as of February 2026.